 If you accidentally take more Metformin than you should, seek medical advice from your doctor, GP or by dialling the NHS 111 number for advice.

-If you are unsure how to take Metformin, speak to your doctor.
+If you are unsure how and when to take Metformin, speak to your doctor.

 If you miss taking a dose of Metformin, take it as soon as possible.
 If it’s almost time for your next dose, skip the missed dose and continue with your routine as normal.
 Do not take more metformin to make up for the dose you missed.

 If you have a tendency to forget when you should take your medication, try setting an alarm on your phone to remind you when to take it.